Grow & Give

 Here’s how it works

-HDFFA has booths at both of Bend’s farmer’s markets and works with other organizations in Sisters, Redmond and Madras markets where people can donate fresh food.
+HDFFA has booths at both of Bend’s farmer’s markets and works with other organizations in Sisters and Redmond where people can donate fresh food.

 - Buy at the market and donate at our booth

 - Gardeners can donate their extra bounty